 Numerous forms of maintenance must be performed on commercial property, regardless of its size or nature, including routine upkeep, emergency repairs, and special inspections, all of which must be completed (such as may be directed by an insurance company).
 Prevention (or preventative) maintenance, on the other hand, is particularly crucial for safeguarding buildings, equipment, and landscaping.

-Maintaining the facility’s critical assets in optimum functioning condition is the goal of preventive maintenance.
-It is a proactive approach to building maintenance.
+Preventive maintenance is a proactive approach to building maintenance.
+Its goal is to maintain the facility’s critical assets in optimum functioning condition.
 Periodic inspections follow predetermined periods based on usage or time and, if necessary, choose maintenance and repairs to the building’s equipment.
 However, we need to emphasize that the service offered in this regard is not reliant on the status of the component in question.

-Regular preventive maintenance is necessary to further the service life expectancy of equipment and minimize unexpected failures.
-It will reduce unplanned downtime and overall maintenance costs by identifying and correcting defects before they become serious problems.
+Regular preventive maintenance is necessary to extend equipment’s service life and minimize unexpected failures.
+Identifying and correcting defects before they become serious problems will reduce unplanned downtime and overall maintenance costs.

-When it comes to preventative maintenance, a building is comparable to changing the oil and checking the brakes and tire air pressure on a car.
-It will save you a significant amount of time by taking these steps in the long run, reducing the need for costly repairs and extending your vehicle’s life.
+Regarding preventative maintenance, a building is comparable to changing the oil and checking a car’s brakes and tire air pressure.
+Taking these steps will save you significant time in the long run, reducing the need for costly repairs and extending your vehicle’s life.
 When a doctor evaluates a patient’s condition via physical exams and laboratory testing, they recommend a course of action based on their current state of health.

-Beyond cost savings, preventive maintenance is essential for the safety of buildings, which involves both the preservation of assets and the loss of human life.
-Consider the need to maintain a fire alarm system in an emergency or the importance of maintaining the HVAC system to avoid the spread of Legionnaires’ disease.
+Beyond cost savings, preventive maintenance is essential for building safety, which involves both the preservation of assets and the loss of human life.
+Consider the need to maintain a fire alarm system in an emergency or the importance of maintaining the HVAC system to avoid spreading Legionnaires’ disease.

-The downside of preventative maintenance is that it can be over-maintained in some instances.
+The downside of preventative maintenance is that it can sometimes be over-maintained.
 Extreme care may result in crucial assets losing their ability to perform correctly.
 Besides that, preventive maintenance takes a significant initial expenditure and may be time-consuming.

 Different Types of Preventive Maintenance